Call 24/7: +1 (800) 972-3282

 An improper boot sequence may cause your computer to boot from an unbootable hard disk, resulting in the “boot device not found” error.
 To fix this, you can change the boot order in the BIOS settings to ensure that the computer boots from the correct device.

-Check the boot order
+how to check the boot order

 2. Hard reset your computer or laptop

 To hard reset your computer, turn it off and unplug any external devices plugged into the PC.
-Remove it from the power and then press for 15 seconds the Power button to drain the remaining charge.
+Remove it from the power and then press the Power button for 15 seconds to drain the remaining charge.

 Connect the computer to the power again and turn it on.
 When it starts, choose the Start Windows Normally option.